 Crete also has the honor of – technically – being the oldest established place in Europe.
 It’s thought that people were living here at least 9,000 years ago – giving even more weight to theories that humanity started in the Mediterranean and spread outwards.

 It’s actually likely to snow in Crete fairly often.
 The mountain ranges here get quite snow-capped in the winter – despite the regular sun and incredible temperatures down on the beaches!

-Do you have any interesting or fun facts about Crete that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about Crete?
+Share them in the comments below!